Glen Provost

-Glen John Provost (born August 9, 1949) is an American prelate of the Roman Catholic Church who has served as bishop of the Diocese of Lake Charles in Louisiana since 2007.
+Glen John Provost (born August 9, 1949) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Lake Charles in Louisiana since 2007.

 Biography

 Early life

 Glen Provost was born on August 9, 1949, to Cyrus and Sadie Marie Blanchet Provost in Lafayette, Louisiana.
 Deciding as a young man to become a priest, Provost entered Saint Joseph Seminary College in Covington, Louisiana.
 He received a Bachelor of Arts in English Literature from Saint Joseph in 1971.

 After his graduation, Provost traveled to Rome to enter the seminary of the Pontifical North American College.
 Provost studied Italian in Rome at the Istituto Santa Maria.
 In 1972, he spent time in Paris studying French at the Institut Catholique.
 In 1974, Provost was awarded a Bachelor of Sacred Theology degree from the Pontifical University of St. Thomas Aquinas in Rome and a Licentiate in Sacred Theology in 1975.